adunning/future-of-the-book/schedule.md

 ## 10. Tuesday, 20 March

 - Local books: Libraries as repositories of intellectual property and cultural heritage property
-- Lab: Technology independence and Pandoc
+- Lab: Web accessibility and e-books

 ### Read